 SE.1 Working documents (including committee drafts)

-Each document (including committee drafts — see also SE.2) relating to the work of an ISO technical committee or subcommittee circulated to all or some of the member bodies shall have a “N-number” generated by the system that appears at the top right-hand corner of recto pages and at the top left-hand corner of verso pages.
+Each document (including committee drafts — see also SE.2) relating to the work of an ISO committee circulated to all or some of the member bodies shall have a “N-number” generated by the system that appears at the top right-hand corner of recto pages and at the top left-hand corner of verso pages.
 The first page of the document shall also bear, immediately under the reference number, the date, written in accordance with ISO 8601 (Data elements and interchange formats — Information interchange — Representation of dates and times), on which the document was compiled.

 Once a reference number is used for a working document, it cannot be used again for a document with differing wording and/or different contents.
 The same number may be used for a proposal and a voting form (optional).
 If a document replaces an earlier one, the system generates a new N-number on the first page of the new document.